Vulvovaginitis and vaginal discharge in children

 Causes of vulvovaginitis in girls

-1. A foreign object (like toilet paper) is lodged inside her vagina and has caused an infection.
+1. A foreign object (like toilet paper) is lodged inside the vagina and has caused an infection such as aerobic vaginitis (AV).
 This is despite your daughter having an intact hymen.

 2. She has gotten an irritant in or around her delicate vulva and vagina causing vulvovaginitis – think soap, shampoo, bubble bath, printed/dyed toilet paper, or something else.